bigdaddytwochinz/frizTracker/README.md

 #### Structure
 ![The best I can come up with](assets/images/structure.png)
+* All API calls will be made through Axios, and I have already made the route changes from the backend to proxy to the frontend
+* the structure will be this.getAPI{function responsibility}.

 #### Thoughts for us devs
 * Do we want to dockerize this?
 If so, how do we dockerize this?
 Maybe a redis queue?
 ML image, backend image, postgres image, redis image??